showbie/backpack/packages/backpack-tokens/docs/colour/socrative/README.md

 ## Red

 ::: tip NOTE
-These colours are mapped to the same reds as the [Showbie palette](../showbie/#red) — updating there will update these as well.
+These colours were initially based on the reds from the [Showbie palette](../showbie/#red).
+The hue has been decoupled from that palette in order to include new shades.
 :::

 ### Red 50